Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 by a melodramatic outro.

-Lyrically, this foul recording falls deeper into the Middle Eastern nonsense
+Lyrically, this foul recording falls deeper into the Middle Eastern

-the music on this album.
+much like the music on this album.
 Anyone that thinks otherwise needs their head checked.

 The production is even worse than the last record, meaning completely